More About the HEI

-The HEI is an online survey, open for participation mid-November to early-March annually.
-Now in its sixth year, the HEI has been skillfully designed to meet the needs of all healthcare organizations seeking to provide optimal care to LGBT patients and to meet CMS and Joint Commission requirements vis-à-vis this long overlooked group.
+The HEI is an online survey open for participation August-February annually.
+Created in 2007, the HEI has been skillfully designed to meet the needs of all healthcare organizations seeking to provide optimal care to LGBT patients and to meet CMS and Joint Commission requirements related to this increasingly visible group.

 In the first section of the HEI, participating organizations are asked to document whether they meet the “Core Four” foundational criteria for LGBT patient-centered care, which incorporate CMS and Joint Commission requirements.
 In this section, organizations are also given the opportunity to enroll staff members at all levels for free, expert training in LGBT care.